scottburack/CLI-App-for-Concert-Goers/README.md

-Command line app for concert goers.
-Users are able to sign up and log in to search fro concerts in a specific area using calls to SeatGeek API.
+Built with Ruby and ActiveRecord this is a command line app for concert goers.
+Users are able to sign up and log in to search for concerts in a specific area using calls to SeatGeek API.
 Users can follow artists and can see where the artists they follow are playing.